tarwn/lessthandot-hugo/blogs/content/posts/2011-04-26-sql-server-filegroups-the-what.md

  FILENAME = 'C:Program FilesMicrosoft SQL ServerMSSQL10_50.MSSQLSERVERMSSQLDATAFGTest_log.ldf')
 ```

 If you have an existing database, use can use the ALTER DATABASE statement to add a filegroup.
-I’m going to add **FGTestFG3** to **FilegroupTest**.
+I'm going to add **FGTestFG3** to **FilegroupTest**.

 sql
 ALTER DATABASE FilegroupTest